arangodb/docs/drivers/java-changes-v7.md

 String json = rawJsonOut.get();  // {"foo":"bar"}
 ```

-To represent user-data already encoded as byte array, the wrapper class `RawBytes` has been added.
+To represent user-data already encoded as byte array, the wrapper class `RawBytes`
-The byte array can either represent a `JSON` string (UTF-8 encoded) or a `VPACK` value.
-The format used should match the
+has been added.
+The byte array can either represent a `JSON` string (UTF-8 encoded)
+or a `VPACK` value.
+The format used should match the driver protocol configuration
-driver protocol configuration (`JSON` for `HTTP_JSON` and `HTTP2_JSON`, `VPACK` otherwise).
+(`JSON` for `HTTP_JSON` and `HTTP2_JSON`, otherwise `VPACK`).

-The following changes have been applied to `com.arangodb.entity.BaseDocument` and `com.arangodb.entity.BaseEdgeDocument`:
+The following changes have been applied to `com.arangodb.entity.BaseDocument`
+and `com.arangodb.entity.BaseEdgeDocument`:
 - not serializable anymore (using Java serialization)
 - new method `removeAttribute(String)`
 - `getProperties()` returns an unmodifiable map

-Before version `7.0` when performing write operations, the metadata of the input data objects was updated in place with
+Before version 7.0, when performing write operations, the metadata of the input
-the metadata received in the response.
+data objects was updated in place with the metadata received in the response.
-Since version `7.0`, the input data objects passed as arguments to API methods are treated as immutable and the related
+From version 7.0 onward, the input data objects passed as arguments to API methods
-metadata fields are not updated anymore.
+are treated as immutable and the related metadata fields are not updated anymore.
 The updated metadata can be found in the returned object.

 ## Serialization / Deserialization

 Up to version 6, the (de)serialization was always performed to/from `VPACK`.
-In case the JSON format was
+In case the JSON format was required, the raw `VPACK` was then converted to `JSON`.
-required, the raw `VPACK` was then converted to `JSON`.
-Since version 7, the serialization module is a dataformat
+From version 7 onward, the serialization module is a dataformat-agnostic API.
-agnostic API.
-Implementations can serialize and deserialize directly to the target dataformat, without intermediate
+Implementations can serialize and deserialize directly to the target dataformat,
-conversion to `VPACK`.
-The default implementation uses the `JSON` format.
+without intermediate conversion to `VPACK`.
+The default implementation uses the
+`JSON` format.

-Support for data type `VPackSlice` has been removed in favor of Jackson type `com.fasterxml.jackson.databind.JsonNode`
+Support for data type `VPackSlice` has been removed in favor of Jackson type
-and its subclasses (`ArrayNode`, `ObjectNode`, ...), for example:
+`com.fasterxml.jackson.databind.JsonNode` and its subclasses
+(`ArrayNode`, `ObjectNode`, ...), for example:

 ```java
 JsonNode jsonNodeIn = JsonNodeFactory.instance